cloudflare/cloudflare-docs/content/1.1.1.1/setup/android.md

 ---
-weight: 2
+weight: 3
 title: Android
 pcx-content-type: how-to
 ---

-import CaptivePortals from "../_partials/_captive-portals.md" import Ipv4 from "../_partials/_all-ipv4.md"
-import Ipv6 from "../_partials/_all-ipv6.md"

 # Set up 1.1.1.1 - Android

 [1.1.1.1: Faster Internet](https://play.google.com/store/apps/details?id=com.cloudflare.onedotonedotonedotone) is the preferred method of setting up 1.1.1.1 DNS resolver and 1.1.1.1 for Families.
 It allows you to automatically configure your phone to use 1.1.1.1 on any network you connect to.

-The app also allows you to enable encryption for DNS queries or enable [WARP mode](https://developers.cloudflare.com/warp-client/), which keeps all your HTTP traffic private and secure, including your DNS queries to 1.1.1.1.
+The app also allows you to enable encryption for DNS queries or enable [WARP mode](/warp-client), which keeps all your HTTP traffic private and secure, including your DNS queries to 1.1.1.1.

 You can select between the options available in the app's settings.
 By default, 1.1.1.1:Faster Internet is configured to WARP mode.